 There are two definitions of context-sensitive grammars.
-The standard definition found on Wikipedia is hard to work with, but our textbook (Linz) gives an algernative definition which is simpler, which I give below.
+The standard definition found on Wikipedia is hard to work with, but our textbook (Linz) describes over non-contracting grammar as a context-sensitive grammar, although technically they are not the same.
+However, these two classes of grammars generate the same class of languages, the context-sensitive languages.